|

 This chain is also triggered using __toString PHP magic method of the WP_theme class.
 Then, from this class, the exploitation needed to pivot using the sequence summarized below:

-This popchain is complex because of the amount of pivots needed to execute the interesting final code portion.
+This popchain is complex because of the number of pivots needed to execute the interesting final code portion.
 The serialized payload exploiting this popchain speaks for itself:

-This exploitation payload is available in the tool phpggc as WordPress/RCE1.
-This exploitation vector has been patched by WordPress since version 6.3.2 and is no more available in latest releases.
+This exploitation payload is available in the phpggc tool as WordPress/RCE1.
+This exploitation vector has been patched by WordPress since version 6.3.2 and is no longer present in the latest releases.

-The second exploitation chain in WooCommerce plugin is clearly easier to understand.
-It is triggered using WC_Log_Handler_File WooCommerce class destructor and pivot via Requests_Utility_FilteredIterator WordPress class in order to execute a vulnerable portion of the code.
-This exploitation vector was patched in WordPress 5.5.2 but targets need WooCommerce plugin to be installed.
-This exploitation payload is available in the tool phpggc as WordPress/P/WooCommerce/RCE1 and WordPress/P/WooCommerce/RCE2.
+The second exploitation chain in the WooCommerce plugin is clearly easier to understand.
+It is triggered using the WC_Log_Handler_File WooCommerce class destructor and pivots via the Requests_Utility_FilteredIterator WordPress class in order to execute a vulnerable portion of the code.
+This exploitation vector was patched in WordPress 5.5.2, and targets need WooCommerce plugin to be installed for it to work.
+This exploitation payload is available in the phpggc tool as WordPress/P/WooCommerce/RCE1 and WordPress/P/WooCommerce/RCE2.

-To sum up, only complex gadget chains were present in WordPress, another easier to find and understand is available if the WooCommerce plugin is installed and none of them is available on latest versions 6.3.2, 6.4 and 6.4.1.
+To sum up, only complex gadget chains were present in WordPress, another easier to find and to understand was available if the WooCommerce plugin was installed, and none of them is available in the latest versions (6.3.2, 6.4 and 6.4.1).
 Then, we started looking for gadget chains in WordPress and we found the simplest one.

 WordPress defined in versions 6.4+ an internal class WP_HTML_Token used by the HTML processor during HTML parsing for referring to tokens in the input HTML string.